janpetzold/az305-learning/README.md

 A secured virtual hub is an Azure Virtual WAN Hub with associated security and routing policies configured by Azure Firewall Manager.
 Use secured virtual hubs to easily create hub-and-spoke and transitive architectures with native security services for traffic governance and protection.

-To create an ExpressRoute association with VirtualWANs WAN must be updated from Basic to the Standard tier.
+To create an ExpressRoute association with VirtualWANs WAN requires Standard tier (Basic not sufficient).

 Azure DNS uses anycast networking, so each DNS query is answered by the closest available DNS server to provide fast performance and high availability for your domain.
 Azure DNS also supports private DNS domains.
 This feature allows you to use your own custom domain names in your private virtual networks, rather than being stuck with the Azure-provided names.
 Azure DNS also supports alias record sets.
 You can use an alias record set to refer to an Azure resource, such as an Azure public IP address, an Azure Traffic Manager profile, or an Azure Content Delivery Network (CDN) endpoint.
 You can't use Azure DNS to buy a domain name.